 "Caring" Ideas for National Family Volunteer Day

 In the same way you care for your family, your family can care for the community and world in which you live!
-National Family Volunteer Day (Nov.
-23, 2019) is a day of service dedicated to celebrating the power of families working together to make a difference in their communities.
+National Family Volunteer Day (the Saturday before Thanksgiving) is a day of service dedicated to celebrating the power of families working together to make a difference in their communities.
 Volunteering together instills and demonstrates the value of caring for others and builds a special closeness among your family itself.
 Families may not have a lot of extra money to donate, but serving together shows that acts of kindness are often equally or more important.